Biden taking 'creative steps' to push for $1.9T aid plan - WTMJ

 “We both expressed our shared belief that it is possible for the Senate to work in a bipartisan way to get things done for the people of this country,” she said.

-The emerging debate is highly reminiscent of the partisan divide over the 2009 financial rescue in the early months of the Obama administration, when Biden was vice president, echoing those battles over the appropriate level of government intervention.
-The difference then is that then-President Barack Obama and Biden could tour the country to rally support, an option that is more difficult amid a pandemic.
+The emerging debate is reminiscent of the partisan divide over the 2009 financial rescue in the early months of the Obama administration, when Biden was vice president, echoing those battles over the appropriate level of government intervention.
+The difference is that then-President Barack Obama and Biden could tour the country to rally support, an option that is more difficult now.

-On Thursday, more than 120 economists and policymakers signed a letter in support of Biden’s package, saying the $900 billion that Congress approved in December before he took office was “too little and too late to address the enormity of the deteriorating situation.”

-Employers shed workers in December, retail sales have slumped and COVID-19 deaths kept rising.
+Employers shed workers in December, retail sales have slumped and COVID-19 deaths keep rising.
 More than 430,000 people in the U.S. have died from the coronavirus.

-At the same time, the number of Americans applying for unemployment benefits remained at a historically high 847,000 last week, and a new report said the U.S. economy shrank by an alarming 3.5% last year.

-“The risks of going too small dramatically outweigh the risks of going too big,” said Gene Sperling, a former director of the White House National Economic Council, who signed the letter.

 The government reported Thursday that the economy showed dangerous signs of stalling in the final three months of last year, ultimately shrinking in size by 3.5% for the whole of 2020 — the sharpest downturn since the demobilization that followed the end of World War II.